LawrenceRLiu/emg2qwerty/foundational_model/readme.md

 TODOs and potential research directions:
 - [x] Move the loss fns and spectogram transforms to seperate classes
-- [ ] Finish two trainers, one for a foundational model and one for a downstream task, these will be based on the huggingface trainers
+- [ ] Finish two trainers, one for a foundational model and one for a downstream task, these will be based on the pytorch lightning trainer
 - [ ] Use Hydra for config management (potentially)
 - [ ] Experiment with different foundational architectures models, for example:
     - [ ] Autencoder (CNN)